edgeandnode/email-templates/emails/cc-service-reactivated.md

-# Payment successful: Your account accessing The Graph is active
+# Service has resumed for your account

 Hello,

 Thank you for using The Graph.
-Your payment of ${{ paymentReceivedAmountUSD }} was processed for your past month's usage with the credit card we have on file.
-You may review your invoice under the Billing tab in <a href="https://thegraph.com/studio/billing/">Subgraph Studio</a>.
+Your service has been reacivated and you may resume making queries.
+Your credit card will be charged at the end of the month.
+Review your query activity any time under the API Keys tab in <a href="https://thegraph.com/studio/billing/">Subgraph Studio</a>.

 To learn more about The Graph's billing plans, see our Docs at https://thegraph.com/docs/en/billing/.